|

 this group for my editing career—without them it would not have

-love this work and I love getting better at it.
+I love this work, and even after all this time, I still love getting better at it.
 I read style

 |